ShiuLab/ML_workshop/readme.md

 * Jupyter Lab: the application to view, edit, and execute codes in the notebook.
 * Scikit-Learn and others: the software packages Jupyter Lab relies on to run the codes.

-### Install Git and clone ml_workshop
+### Get the notebook and data

+You can download the notebooks and data from this Google Drive folder.

+__But, I prefer that you get them by setting up:__
+- `git`, a version control software (i.e., a tool to keep track of updates to codes) widely used by folks writing software in any language.
-[Github](https://github.com/) is a code hosting platform for version control (i.e., keep track of updates to codes) and collaboration (i.e., many people can work on the same codes).
-We have put the workshop materials in a Github repository called [ML_workshop]()
+- [Github](https://github.com/) is a code hosting platform that uses `git` for version control and collaboration (i.e., many people can work on the same codes).

+If you don't have git and/or Github account, do the following:
 1. Create a [GitHub Account](https://github.com/join)
 2. Download and install [Github Desktop](https://desktop.github.com/)
   * Or you can use [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you are familar with version control and command-line interface.
 Note that the following info is for using Github Desktop.
 3. Clone the ML_workshop by following [this instruction](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop) and the following screenshot.
   * __Note:__ You can specify where the repository goes in your computer.
 We suggest leaving it as default and to remember where it is - we need it later.
 ![alt text](./img/img_clone_repository.png)
+4. Navigate to the location where the cloned repository is and confirm that it is there.

 ### Install Anaconda

 [Anaconda](https://www.anaconda.com/) is a a free and open-source distribution of the programming languages Python and R and is a widely used platform for computational and data science applications.

 1. Download the Python 3.X version of [Anaconda](https://www.anaconda.com/products/individual#Downloads).
-Current, it is Python 3.7.
 2. Install Anaconda using the [instructions](https://docs.anaconda.com/anaconda/install/).
 3. Open your terminal in [Mac](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) or [PC](https://www.wikihow.com/Open-Terminal-in-Windows)
   * __Note__: For PC, you need to open the terminal by "Running as Administrator".
 If you are not familiar with this, see [this post](https://www.itechtics.com/run-programs-administrator/) for more info.